-The site is grazed in rotation by Hebridean sheep, Exmoor ponies and Longhorn cattle.
+The site is grazed by Hebridean sheep, Exmoor ponies and cattle.
 They help keep the birch saplings, brambles and rank grasses at bay.
-There is always at least one of the commons without any grazing animals.
+We try to keep at least one of the commons without any cattle.

 Walking, cycling and access

 Chailey Common is open access, although we ask you to keep to the footpaths to prevent disturbance to wildlife.